Alexhuszagh/PyCPP/ROADMAP.md

     - Change the default hash...
         - The faster the hash...
+            - Done
+        - SPecialize all classes
+            - Need to specialize typeindex
+            - Need to specialize thread::id
+            - Need to specialize string_views
+            - Need to specialize secure_view
+            - Need to specialize vector::bool

+        - Move variant, any and optional to stl
+            - Specialize hashes

+    - Look at use fatal rope and tokenizer, maybe some other tools
+        - Importing code is great: easier to test, fast.

     - Make allocators non-optional, use a polymorphic allocator by default...
         - Allow a CMake flag to use polymorphic or the standard allocator by default